salamander2/Display-Array-Java/README.md

 * There are three versions with very similar functionality, but with one significant difference.
 * Each version is in a different branch of this repository.
-* The master branch has the version where all of the control is surrendered to DisplayArray.java
+* :one: The **master branch** has the version where all of the control is surrendered to DisplayArray.java
   * This is done to IDIOTPROOF the program.
   * How it works:
     1. the user program creates its own array and initializes it